DropoutTS: Sample-Adaptive Dropout for Robust Time Series Forecasting: Experiments

-\paragraph{Compatibility with Data-Centric Strategies.} A key question is whether \method competes with or complements data-centric robustness methods like Selective Learning (SL) \cite{fu2025selective}.
-We verified this via combinatorial experiments on the \textit{Illness} dataset (Table \ref{tab:compatibility_sl}).
-SL serves as a strong baseline, reducing MSE from $8.038$ to $6.461$ by discarding low-quality time points.
-Applying \method atop SL yields a further gain, reducing MSE to \textbf{6.336} and MAE to \textbf{1.774}.
-This incremental improvement (\textbf{$\approx$2\%}) empirically confirms our orthogonality claim: SL screens data at the input level (data-centric), while \method modulates capacity functionally (capacity-centric), suppressing residual noise in selected samples that evades binary filtering.
+\paragraph{Compatibility with Data-Centric Strategies.} We test whether \method competes with or complements Selective Learning (SL) \cite{fu2025selective} via combinatorial experiments on Illness (Table \ref{tab:compatibility_and_cost}).
+SL reduces MSE from $8.038$ to $6.461$ by discarding low-quality time points.
+Applying \method on top of SL yields further gains, reducing MSE to \textbf{6.336} and MAE to \textbf{1.774}.
+The \textbf{$\approx$2\%} improvement confirms orthogonality: SL screens data at the input level (data-centric), while \method modulates capacity functionally (capacity-centric), suppressing residual noise that evades binary filtering.
+Table \ref{tab:compatibility_and_cost} reports the computational efficiency of this design.
+DropoutTS adds only +4 parameters (0.000034\% overhead) with no pre-processing, while SL requires +3,000 parameters and 29s of pre-training.
+Applying DropoutTS atop SL further cuts SL's training time from 15.1s to 6.5s (35.5s vs 44.1s total), making the combination both more accurate and faster to train than SL alone.

-\paragraph{Qualitative Analysis.} \autoref{fig:qualitative_comparison} shows vanilla backbones with fixed dropout often collapse into \textit{``mean-seeking'' flat lines} on noisy inputs, as standard MSE loss converges to a trivial global average under stochastic oscillations—a typical \textit{over-smoothing trap} where static regularization cannot separate signal from noise.
+\paragraph{Hard Denoising Comparison.} To separate destructive smoothing from adaptive capacity modulation, we compare our method against an aggressive Hard Denoising (HD) baseline that applies heavy low-pass filtering to the input signal.
+As shown in Table \ref{tab:hard_denoising}, HD degrades modern architectures like PatchTST and TimeMixer, confirming that blindly removing high-frequency components destroys signal structure.
+In contrast, \method modulates model capacity without modifying the raw data, preserving signal fidelity while suppressing noise-induced memorization. \paragraph{Qualitative Analysis.} \autoref{fig:qualitative_comparison} shows vanilla backbones with fixed dropout often collapse into \textit{``mean-seeking'' flat lines} on noisy inputs, as standard MSE loss converges to a trivial global average under stochastic oscillations.
+This is a typical \textit{over-smoothing trap} where static regularization cannot separate signal from noise.
 In contrast, \method acts as a spectral-guided capacity modulator: it converts spectral noise intensity into adaptive dropout rates (instead of direct input filtering) to suppress high-frequency artifact memorization.
 This constraint drives the model to focus on dominant harmonics, recovering sharp, synchronized trajectories that faithfully track underlying temporal dynamics.